senglk/NanoClock1414/README.md

 ### Python 3

 The accompanying `clock1414.py` script was written for Python 3.
-The script requires the following libraries:
+The script requires the following library:

 ### pySerial